13,506 related texts · 43 related myths · Page 1 of 282

 The ancient rabbis certainly did.
 And they found evidence of it woven right into the fabric of the Torah itself.
 Take the story of Abraham, our forefather.
 He goes down to Egypt to...

 The Torah tackles this very question, and the answer is surprisingly nuanced.
-We find a fascinating passage in Vayikra Rabbah 23, which delves into (Leviticus 18:3): “You shall not...
+We find a fascinating passage in Vayikra Rabbah 23, which explores (Leviticus 18:3): “You shall not ac...

 The vision was nearly complete.
 God spoke His final words to Abraham, circling back from the cosmic future to the personal promise that had started everything.
 "Therefore hear, O A...